Coinection/Open-Coin-Data/README.md

-# Data
+# Open Coin Data

-Report data issues for Coinection.
+Open Coin Data is an initiative of Coinection